openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 Projects are generally expected to meet their growth plan goals within two years.

-## V. Complete Project Checklist
+## V. Feature-Complete Project Checklist

-Projects that are transitioning to Complete should follow this checklist.
+Projects that are transitioning to Feature-Complete stage should follow this checklist.
 Tasks will be completed together with the CPC and Foundation staff.
 The goal is to make sure that the Foundation is able to make required changes to the project if the need arises, and revive the project should this become desirable.
 If you have any questions or need help, the OpenJS Foundation CPC is available to assist.

-### Prepare Project For Complete
+### Prepare Project for Feature-Complete Stage

-- [ ] Decide in collaboration with the CPC if the project should go through the Complete phase or be directly moved to Archived
+- [ ] Decide in collaboration with the CPC if the project should move to Feature-Complete stage, or transition directly to Sunsetting or Archived
-- [ ] Update the README with a prominent notice declaring the project to be "Complete" and what kind of updates the project will continue to receive
+- [ ] Update the README with a prominent notice declaring the project to be "Feature-Complete" and what kind of updates the project will continue to receive
-- [ ] If all updates to the project are planned to eventually stop, provide a date when this would occur
+- [ ] If announcing an end-of-life date for maintenance, the project will move to Sunsetting stage instead
 - [ ] Provide a clear explanation for the decision to cease active developement on the project.
 - [ ] Consider creating a separate notice, issue, or blog post for wider visibility.